Skip to main content

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-• Third case: Using UTOC with a tool board that requires firmware burning.
+• Third type: Using UTOC with the tool board that needs to be burned

-• Tip: UTOC does not display the ID.
+• Tip: UTOC does not display the ID

 warning